5 Cool Places to Visit in Antwerp in One Day

 Turn left and head west as you leave the station and walk past the restaurants and jewellers.
 Cross the tram tracks to reach the Meir shopping district.
 There are plenty of restored Rococo houses along the pedestrianised streets, so take a leisurely stroll and enjoy the view from the outside.
 You may not be inclined to step inside, however; most of them are occupied by retail chains.

-The house of Flemish painter Peter Paul Rubens stands on the Wapper, just off the Meir.
+The house of the Flemish painter Peter Paul Rubens stands on the Wapper, just off the Meir.
 It was closed when I was there.
 As for his works, several of them can be viewed elsewhere in Antwerp, like at the next spot on this list.

 Some treasures remain, though, like the Trompe-l’oeil dome by Cornelius Schut.
 It features the Blessed Virgin Mary, whom the cathedral is dedicated to, ascending into heaven.